The wisdom of Ferris Bueller

 I wonder if you can relate?

-Do you feel as though you're whizzing through life, wishing it away because you feel as though you'll only be properly happy when you meet someone to share it with?
-We all have that sort of elusive future self, a self where everything has miraculously fallen into place, where we will be deliriously happy and content – and we spend the life leading up to that in hopeful anticipation.
+Do you feel as though you're whizzing through life, wishing it away because you feel as though you'll only be properly happy when you meet someone to share it with/get that job/win the lottery/lose the weight?
+We all have that sort of elusive future self; a self where everything has miraculously fallen into place, where we will be deliriously happy and content – and we spend the life leading up to that in hopeful/frustrated anticipation.

-I’m not for one minute suggesting you won’t be deliriously happy in the future when you meet The One, but I am suggesting you can be deliriously happy now too, with everything you have already!
+I’m not for one minute suggesting you won’t be deliriously happy in the future when you achieve your goal, but I am suggesting you can be deliriously happy now too, with everything you have already!

 Because life is for living now isn't it?
 And although that sounds obvious, sometimes we need reminding of it.
 Look around at everything you have to be grateful for now, and the positive vibes you send out into the world with come back to you tenfold.
-In fact, I reckon you might find your soulmate even sooner if you are grateful for all the amazing things you have in your life now.
+In fact, I reckon you might find yourself living that dream life even sooner if you are grateful for all the amazing things you have in your life now.

 Trust me - it works.